-- 1. Provide a brief biography for each key individual (artistic, technical, or administrative) involved in this project.
+1. Provide a brief biography for each key individual (artistic, technical, or administrative) involved in this project.
 Include name, title, whether to be supported by KDACC funds, relevant experience as it relates to this project, and role within the proposed activities.
+(500 character limit)

-(2000 word limit) - 2.
-Describe how the artist(s) are involved at every stage of the project design and execution.
-(500 word limit) - 3.
-Describe how the artist(s) involved demonstrate skills, expertise, and experiences that are central to the goals of the project.
-(500 word limit)
+2. Describe how the artist(s) are involved at every stage of the project design and execution.
+(500 character limit)

+3. Describe how the artist(s) involved demonstrate skills, expertise, and experiences that are central to the goals of the project.
+(500 character limit)